-Unless your products or services are specifically local, your business needs to target visitors from different countries.
+Unless your products or services are specifically local, your business needs to target new markets: visitors from different countries.

 Imagine that you are a grocery e-commerce store owner and you want to increase your market share in major countries, including the United States, Russia, India, China, Canada, Brazil, Australia, etc.

 You will need a website to display your products to people from culturally diverse backgrounds who speak different languages and are looking for the products that you sell.

 There are two major challenges you will have to face:

 - Acquiring traffic from different countries

 - Providing content to native speakers of these different regions

 International SEO helps you overcome both these challenges.
 It helps your business grow globally and lets you target audiences from different countries in their native language.
 Global SEO strategies aim to provide an excellent user experience to all people visiting your site.

 In this article, I will discuss the importance of international SEO efforts and the specific steps you need to take to optimize your site for a global audience.

 Let’s begin with the basics first.